 Good example: Attracting 10,000 new monthly visitors to the “Pricing” page.

-Set up Google Analytics or one of its alternatives (KISSmetrics, MixPanel, Woopra) to measure daily traffic behavior, but far more important – set up advanced Goals and Segments.
+Set up Google Analytics or one of its alternatives to measure daily traffic behavior, but far more important – set up advanced goals and segments.

-Besides observing daily visitors' behaviour, we recommend that you start analyzing data about referring URLS, about your blog's time-on-page, about site's mobile usage, trackbacks and sign-up events.
+Besides observing daily visitors' behaviour, we recommend that you start analyzing data about referring URLs, your blog's time-on-page, site mobile usage, trackbacks, and sign-up events.